Big-game fishing: History

 Big-game fishing started as a sport after the invention of the motorboat.
-Charles Frederick Holder, a marine biologist and early conservationist, is credited with founding the sport in 1898.
-He went on to publish many articles and books on the subject, noted for their combination of accurate scientific detail with exciting narratives.
+Charles Frederick Holder, a marine biologist, and early conservationist, is credited with founding the sport in 1898.
+He went on to found and lead the Tuna Club of Avalon and went on to publish many articles and books on the subject, noted for their combination of accurate scientific detail with exciting narratives.
 Purpose-built game fishing boats appeared early in the 20th century.
 An example is the Crete, in use at Catalina Island, California, in 1915, and shipped to Hawaii the following year.
 According to a newspaper report at that time, the Crete had "... a deep cockpit, a chair fitted for landing big fish and leather pockets for placing the pole."

 Big-game species

 The billfish (swordfish, marlin and sailfish), larger tunas (bluefin, yellowfin and bigeye) and sharks (mako, bull, great white, tiger, hammerhead and other large species) are the main species recognized as big-game fish.
-Many anglers also consider the Atlantic tarpon also a big-game species.
+Many anglers also consider groupers and Atlantic tarpon as big-game species.

 Smaller game fish, such as dolphinfish, wahoo, smaller tuna species such as albacore and skipjack tuna and barracuda are commonly caught as bycatch or taken deliberately for use as live or dead bait and/or chum.